wenjie2wang/intsurv/README.md

 ## Development

-If the version under development is able to pass the building check by Travis CI, you may consider installing it with the help of **remotes** by
+If the version under development is able to pass the automated package checks, one may consider installing it with the help of **remotes** by

 ```R
 if (! require(remotes)) install.packages("remotes")